End-of-term reuse scheme

 - Save resources!
 None of us want to waste time.
 None of us want to waste money.
 So why should we want to waste resources?
 Reclaiming materials for reuse or recycling not only saves the material itself (reducing the need to obtain new raw materials); but also avoids or reduces the energy and other material consumption required during the manufacturing process, too.

 - Social benefits by supporting worthwhile causes!
 The unwanted items you donate will be put to good use.
-All items will be reused by British Heart Foundation and The Felix Project.
-BHF donate large grants which contribute to funding research at Imperial College.
+All items will be reused by British Heart Foundation.
+BHF donate large grants which contribute to funding research at Imperial College into heart disease.

 - Have a free lunch!
 As food can’t be reused unless it is sealed and un-perishable, why not get together with your kitchen mates and cook up all your leftovers?
 OK, depending upon what you have left, you might not win MasterChef with this meal but at least you get to share and benefit from all the leftovers rather than simply letting these go to waste!